mangodairy/mytest/_Kubernetes/KubernetesPart5_Deployment.md

 Here you can see all the pods are placed on "node-2" .
 {: style="text-align: justify;"}
 The reason is node-3 is anyway not ready.
 First I corrected the issue of node-02, immediately after node-2 is ready the deployment controller started placing the Pods on that node.
-So Even if the "node-1" is ready the Pods are already placed.
+So Even if the "node-1" is ready the Pods are already placed on node-2.
 So deployment controller will not relocate the Pod at this moment.
 {: style="text-align: justify;"}
 **Now the chances of placing the Pod by this deployment controller is Listed below.**
 {: style="text-align: justify;"}